LUTstructions: Fast-Reconfigurable FPGA-Based Instructions: Methodology

 \subsection{Synthesis and routing}

-The reconfigurable instruction functionality is expressed in Verilog within an encapsulating Verilog module.
+The reconfigurable instruction functionality is expressed in Verilog within an encapsulating Verilog module (see figure \ref{progr}, left).
 The Verilog module has the input data at its input, and expects the resulting value at its output, similar to how an ALU would be interfaced.
-Currently, the logic needs to be combinatorial, and any blocking assignments would yield an error.

 The first step is to synthesise the logic into \textit{LUT4\_4}s, i.e.\ LUTs with 4 inputs and 4 outputs.
 Most synthesis tools including \textit{abc} do not support gates or look-up tables with more than 2 outputs, and return the corresponding error.
 This is unless a more substantial coding effort is attempted.
 In order to achieve the synthesis, a custom FPGA architecture description is written in an \textit{xml} file for use with Verilog-to-Routing (VTR \cite{elgammal2025vtr}, that still uses \textit{abc} internally).
-The \textit{LUT4\_4} are modelled similar to fracturable LUTs and is equivalent to 4 \textit{LUT4}s having their inputs shared and their outputs unified.
+The \textit{LUT4\_4} is modelled similar to fracturable LUTs and is equivalent to 4 \textit{LUT4}s having their inputs shared and their outputs unified.

-The final routing is done by a custom router that uses simple search algorithms including A*.
+The final routing is done by a custom router that uses a search algorithm.
 It accepts the logic in the Berkeley logic interchange format (BLIF) from the latter step.
 It is an iterative approach where the \textit{LUT4\_4}s are mapped, then the remaining \textit{LUT4\_4}s are repurposed for routing purposes, as well as to express \textit{LUT3}s etc. It finally generates the instruction bitstream, also taking into account the bit swapping and the P-value (section \ref{parrec}), appropriately interleaving the corresponding bit sections for parallel configuration.
 This fully-open source approach is practically platform-independent, enabling potential reuse by the softcore to reconfigure itself.